Best Restaurants in Fuvahmulah

 Frequently Asked Questions

-Maldives cuisine consists mainly of tuna, coconut, curries, banana and a variety of carbohydrates such as yam, breadfruit, sweet potato, rice and a local flatbread called roshi.
-There are also side dishes like bilimbi pickle, mas mirus (spicy dried tuna flakes) and theluli faiy (fried moringa leaves).
-Favourite desserts among locals are bondi (coconut palm sugar candy), ala pirini (yam pudding), bokuri bambekeyo (caremelized breadfruit) and paan boakiba (egg & bread pudding).
+Maldives cuisine consists mainly of tuna, coconut, curries, banana, and a variety of carbohydrates such as yam, breadfruit, sweet potato, rice, and a local flatbread called roshi.
+There are also side dishes like bilimbi pickle, mas mirus (spicy dried tuna flakes), and theluli faiy (fried moringa leaves).
+Favorite desserts among locals are bondi (coconut palm sugar candy), ala pirini (yam pudding), bokuri bambekeyo (caramelized breadfruit), and paan boakiba (egg & bread pudding).

 Yes, Maldives cuisine is halal, especially on local community islands.
 However, there are hotels and resorts that have special licenses to sell alcohol and pork products.